 If a parent leaves you an IRA, you are the beneficiary.
 The IRS calls this situation a non-spouse inheritance.
 Parent to child is the most common non-spouse situation, but it’s not exclusive.
 As a non-spouse beneficiary, you cannot retitle the IRA in your own name.
 That benefit is only available for spouses.
 You can, however, transfer the account into a new account.
 This is known as an “inherited IRA.”

 If you only want to withdraw some money, but not all, you can do so.
 You have to transfer the account to an “inherited IRA” held in your name.
-In most cases, you’ll have to withdraw all account funds by December 31 of the fifth year following the account owner’s death.
-This becomes your default option December 31 of the year following the account owner’s death if you don’t proactively choose any other option.
+Note that non-spouse beneficiaries who inherit an IRA in 2020 or later now have to withdraw all funds within 10 years of the original owner’s death.

 Inheriting retirement accounts can be stressful.
 As it stands, the rules are complex and not the most user-friendly.
 You’ll want to make sure you understand all of your options before making any decisions about your inheritance.
 It’s always better to take your time with financial decisions.